jgilbert01/aws-lambda-stream/README.md

 };
 ```

 Here are some example rules.
-The `id`, `pipeline`, and `eventType` fields are required.
+The `id`, `flavor`, and `eventType` fields are required.
 The remaining fields are defined by the specified pipeline flavor.
 You can define functions inline, but it is best to implement and unit test them separately.

 ```javascript
 import materialize from 'aws-lambda-stream/flavors/materialize';